Wakefield and Tetley Trust

 Overview

 The Wakefield and Tetley Trust was formed in January 2008 through the merger of two long-established charities dating from the 1930s - The Charity of Charlotte Tetley and Wakefield Trust - which have been serving local communities for over 90 years.
-The Trust is an independent charitable trust with total reserves of £11.6 million (2021), most held in properties let on long leases to commercial tenants.
-In 2024, the Trust provided over £200,000 in grant funding.
+The Trust is an independent charitable trust with most of its assets held in properties let on long leases to commercial tenants.

 The Trust exists to help inhabitants of Tower Hamlets, Southwark, and the City of London who are in need through age, financial hardship, or sickness, and to support the charitable activities of the parish of All Hallows by the Tower and Toc H. As a small grant-maker, it aims to support high-quality charitable work that will improve the lives of people and communities experiencing disadvantage, with a particular focus on marginalised groups whose challenges have been made worse by the cost of living crisis.